SnapDrop/snapdrop/README.md

 ##### What about privacy?
 Will files be saved on third-party-servers?
 None of your files are ever saved on any server.
 Snapdrop doesn't even use cookies or a database.
 If you are curious have a look [at the Server](https://github.com/capira12/snapdrop/blob/master/server/ws-server.js)
-It does use Google Analytics.
+But it does use Google Analytics.

 ##### Is SnapDrop a fork of ShareDrop?
 No. ShareDrop is built with ember.
 Snapdrop is built with Polymer.
 I wanted to play around with Progressive Web Apps and then I got the idea to clone Apple’s Airdrop.
 By doing research on this idea I found and analysed ShareDrop.
+I liked it and thought about how to improve it.
 ShareDrop uses WebRTC only and isn't compatible with Safari Browsers.
 Snapdrop uses a Websocket fallback and some hacks to make Snapdrop work due to the download restrictions on iDevices.

 ### Snapdrop is awesome!
 How can I support it?
+* File Bugs, Give Feedback, Suggestions
+* Share Snapdrop on your social media.
 * [Buy me a cup of coffee](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FDAHZJH3228D6)
-* Help me to scale the server!
-My server is going crazy in the last hour.
-If you know how to scale nodejs apps (maybe heroku expert?) please write me at robin@capira.de !
 * Fix bugs and do a Pull Request.
 This is my first open source project, so I am not very used to the common workflow, but we'll figure it out!
-)
+* Do Security Analysis and suggestions

-## Run the project
+## Run the project on your device
 * Install npm, bower, gulp and the dependencies as described [here](https://github.com/PolymerElements/polymer-starter-kit#install-dependencies)
 * run `gulp serve`
 * In a second shell run `node index.js`